Dorothy Brett: Life in New Mexico after 1924

 Editor and book designer Merle Armitage wrote a book about this time in New Mexico.
 Taos Quartet in Three Movements was originally to appear in Flair Magazine, but the magazine folded before its publication.
-This short work describes the tumultuous relationship of D.H.
-Lawrence, his wife Frieda, Dorothy Brett and Mabel Dodge Sterne Luhan, a wealthy patron of the arts.
+This short work describes the tumultuous relationship of D. H. Lawrence, his wife Frieda, Dorothy Brett and Mabel Dodge Sterne Luhan, a wealthy patron of the arts.
 Armitage took it upon himself to print 16 hardcover copies of this work for his friends.
 Richard Pousette-Dart executed the drawings for Taos Quartet that was published in 1950.

 She became a United States citizen in 1938.
 In later life she became admired as one of the leading personalities of Taos.
 Living alone in her small home outside of town, she was fawned over by the Taos elite during infrequent visits to town.
+During her time in Taos, she became friends with American author William Goyen and many in his circle including American artist Joseph Glasco.
 She was partner in the Manchester Gallery on Ledoux Street with Henry Manchester where she met Navajo artist R.C.
 Gorman, whose art she helped exhibit in the 1960s.
 He painted at least one portrait of her in 1964 during a visit to Taos while showing at the Manchester Gallery.
-She and Gorman became good friends and he created an other drawing of her with her dog in 1968 called Brett & Reggie "What Fun".
+She and Gorman became good friends and he created another drawing of her with her dog in 1968 called Brett & Reggie "What Fun".
 Again, circa 1972 R.C. made a masterful depiction of the Lady Brett approaching her 90th birthday in oil pastel.